dennyshow/milestone-project4/README.md

 ## My Fourth Milestone Project

 Throughout this project I will be using the Technologies that I have learnt so far from Code Institue.
-This project will consist of HTML5 in Jinja format, CSS3, JQuery, JavaScript, Python/Django(Frameworks) and Sqlite.
+This project will consist of HTML5 mostly in Jinja Templates format, CSS3, JQuery, JavaScript, Python/Django(Frameworks).
+Databases used was stored and retrived in the backend via sqlite3.
+Also Deployment technologies like Heroku and PostgresSQL to store Heroku database were used.
-I will be using Travis for Test and also Deployment Technologies like Heroku and AWS3(Images)
+I will also be using for AWS3 Bucket for staticfiles storages(Images e.t.c.) and Amazon IAM service for security.

-The site designed was an online ecommerce auction based app that can earn money for the owner.
+The site designed was an online ecommerce auction based only app that can earn money for the owner.
+The site has a great level of authorisation and authentication and will only take bid and payment from registered user.
-User can learn and know about the artefact before biding or purchasing.
+User can learn more about artefacts before participating in any auctions.
-You have to be registered to place a bid.

-Registered user are allowed to either wait until auction ends or buy product directly.
-Winnner is decided when bid has closed!
+User most wait until auction ends before payment can be made on a won bid.
+The winnner is decided when bid has closed!

-All databases used was stored and retrived in the backend via sqlite3.
+Payment is acheived via stripe payment JS.

-I have decided to follow the project requirements provided in brief.
+I have decided to follow the project requirements and idea provided in brief.

 ## UX

 The UX for this project is easy and understandable.
-It is mainly an ecommerce web based application that functions perfectly.
+It is mainly an ecommerce auction web based application that functions perfectly.
 Navigations are quite easy and smooth for users.
 The application is intuitive to use and has information on it presented well.
-There is a search input box that allows user to narrow/navigate thier search through the application.
+The search box that allows user to narrow/navigate thier search through the application.
+This search box is only visible for registered user
-The web application allows user to create, read(view), edit(update) and make payment without any interference.
+The web application allows user to create, read(view), edit(update), make payment and delete without any interference.

-As a user I want to be able to buy or get an expensive artefacts at an affordable price.
+    - As a user I want to be able to buy or get an expensive artefacts at an affordable price.
+    - As a user I want to have control over the app by having a user account.
+    - I also want to be able to store and access my information in a profile page.
+    - I want to bid from home and have my placed bid stored for me.
+    - I also want bid that is saved from homepage to be updated into auctions.
+    - I will then like to increase/raise my bid price/amount and let it differ from the last bid price/amount that was entered.
+    - If I win a bid I want to be able to make payment with a simple button.
+    - After payment is successful, I want to check my bids if product is still available, if not then I can place new bids.

-The data schema used throughout the form/submit implement some of the CRUD rule perfectly.
+The data schema used throughout the form/submit implement all of the CRUD rule perfectly.
-The images used are are stored in a S3 Bucket to display correctly across every web platform.

 The colour scheme was very simple and makes the site quite clear and readable enough for users.
 Fonts sizes are also considered for good readability.
-The site also has some interactivity functions but minimal.
+The site has a little interactivity functions.
 This application is very easy for a user to manipulate and understand.
+The Wireframes are done with balsamiq and images are avaialble in a project folder called **wireframes**

 ## Features

-* Navbar - Materialize was used for quick production of modern CSS and use of their predefinded classes.
+* Navbar - Bootstrap Navbar allows user to for quickly move around the app with help of bootstrap predefined classes.

-* Alert Messages - Used to inform user of interaction on the app.
+* Alert Messages - Allows message returned to user about a bid that has taken effect in the web app.

-* Images - Flask werkzeug was used to allow user attach image files.
-Images used are acquired via google.
+* Images - Django ImageField attribute are used to store images in models.
+Images are hosted on AWS3 Bucket to allow hosting on cloud servers.
+Images were acquired via google.

-* Button - Was used to allow users actions on application.

-* Font Awesome -  Icons was used to improve the UX for each logo when viewed by a user/visitor.

-* Forms/Search Bar - Bootstrap and Django Forms was helpful and usable in Jinja templates to allow app functions.

-* Wireframing- I just did some mock ups on balsamiq of how the site generally should look and feel. and I attach this to each html as a png file.
+* Button - Allows registered user to bid from home.
+When this button is clicked it will redirect user to auctions.
+Button in auctions allows user to raise/increase bid.

+* Search Box - Search makes it possible to filter search base on product name or artefact category.
+Search can ony be seen when user is authenticated.

+* Forms - Allows user to sign in and sign up.
+Also allows user to trigger a button actions

+* PayButton - Allows user to make payment when auction is over.
+This button appears when auction is ended

+* StripeJS - StripeJS payment used is to take payment from the web app from only an auction winner.

+* Profile - Allows user to view thier details when signed into the app.

 ### Possible feature to implement

-* User Profile - Try to add ability for a user to view profile section
 * Reviews - Try to allow user leave a review on purchased/ bided product
-* Checkout - Allow the use of basket checkout should incase user bid more than one item.
+* Checkout - Allow the use of basket checkout should incase user intend to buy product and not participate in auction.
+* Countdown Timer - Add a countdown timer for auctions still ongoing

 ### Getting Started

-The website is built using **HTML5**, **CSS3**, **JavaScript and JQuery** for interactivity, **Python**, **Bootstrap** frameworks, **Django** frameworks
+The website is built using **HTML5**, **CSS3**, **JavaScript and JQuery** for interactivity, **Python**, **Bootstrap**, **Django** frameworks

 ### Prerequisites